carsontlee/FanVoiceDrop/README.md

 Take it a step further - the fan's voice could say any custom hype phrase that the artist wants, inserted at any point in any song during the show.

-### Why This Matters
+## Why This Matters
-This proof-of-concept tool showcases the potential of utilizing voice AI to reimagine fan experiences and relationships between fans and artists.
+This proof-of-concept tool showcases the potential of utilizing voice AI to transform fan experiences and deepen the connection between artists and their audience.
 It highlights an innovative approach to fan engagement by making each performance interactive, unique, and unforgettable.

 The music industry is increasingly building products and experiences to serve the "superfan".
 What are superfans' wildest wishes that artists can make come true?
 One category of fan wishes is to be able to co-create with their favorite artists.
 Imagine hearing your voice layered creatively into your favorite artist's live set!